Night Mode Night Mode

 Stage 4: Moderate to Strong Recovery

 In this stage, a person’s movement improves, and involuntary muscle tightening reduces.
 This allows the brain to send better signals to control movements.
 At this point, people start retraining more complex movement patterns and may use equipment to assist with activities such as dressing or playing tabletop games.
+It’s still a good idea at this stage to hire someone from a home care agency Philadelphia or similar, as full physical movement may not be returned and day-to-day tasks may be tiring after a while.
+Having someone on-hand can help ease the recovery process and prevent over-straining of the muscles.

 Cognitive function also continues to improve, although it may not return altogether.
 This is due to the brain damage that occurs when a stroke causes loss of blood flow to the brain.
 It can lead to problems with memory and thinking.
 Some people develop long-term disabilities, but others recover to live a whole life.
 The factors affecting recovery are where the stroke happened in the brain when it occurred, and how severe it was.